Department E – Sheep

 13. All market lambs and junior breeding sheep must be in the possession and ownership of the exhibiting 4-H or FFA member and be on feed by the June weigh-in, year of the show.
 If an animal is not housed on property owned or rented by immediate family, then the exhibitor must notify the Livestock Committee in writing and receive committee approval.
 If the animal is moved at anytime during the fair project, the Livestock Committee must be notified immediately.

-14. All market lambs to be sold by 4-H or FFA members will be graded on Fair Monday.
+14. All market lambs to be sold by 4-H or FFA members will be graded before show on Tuesday.

 15. All lambs will be weighed on Fair Monday at 7:00 AM.
 All lambs must weigh a minimum of 95 pounds.
 If they don’t weigh 95 pounds they must live grade blue to be eligible for the youth market lamb show and sale.
 The maximum weight limit is 150. lbs.
-Any lamb exhibiting yearling teeth will not be eligible to show or sell in the market lamb class.
+All lambs must be born after December 1 of the year previous to the show to be eligible to show in the junior market lamb show and to sell at the Saturday sale.
 Any lambs not falling in the above weight class may be shown in the underweight/overweight classes at the end of our junior market show.
 They will not be eligible for Saturday’s Sale.

 16. To recognize lamb buyers, $6.00 will be retained from the proceeds of each lamb sold to purchase a newspaper advertisement and recognition banner.

 17. The fitting and show preparation area is confined to the wash rack, the sheep barn and other designated areas within the livestock area which will be designated at the exhibitor meeting on the Sunday of Fair Week.